krascsi/cela/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## Author

-Created by [Your Name] as a demonstration project for Prefix.dev.
+Created by [Bence Krascsenits] as a demonstration project for Prefix.dev.